duaneking/duaneking/README.md

 - I'm a long term software craftsman with T-shaped experience who's still passionate about expanding my skills as a strong team player and effective communicator.

 ## Skills
+- Prior Fortune 50 Tech Executive.
 - Distributed Systems
+- Artificial Intelligence (Generative A.I.
+Large Language Models aka LLM, LLM Orchestration, LLM Agents)
 - Web Browser Development (C++/Chromium/Blink/Ninja)
 - Rest/GraphQL and Web API Architecture
 - Language Agnostic Full Stack, Any Platform, Principal Software Developer.
-  - C#, Python, Java, GoLang, Rust, C++ and C are all interesting to me.
+  - C, C++, Python, Rust, C#/DotNet, Assembly, Java, GoLang, Elixer/Erlang, SQL, JavaScipt and more are all interesting to me.
   - I started with hardware pin-outs and worked my way up the stack to write web microservices that scale to web scale.
   - JavaScript on NodeJS is generally not my first choice, but it has its uses when you need to re-live the glory days of 1990's PHP.
+  - I have prior PHP (LAMP/LAPP) experience.
 - Open-minded, but prefers PostgreSQL or MySQL when the requirements say we need an ACID Compliant DB as these are battle tested and I trust them.
 - Agile, Test Driven Development (TDD), Behavior-Driven Development (BDD), Domain Driven Design (DDD), all tools in a toolbox, and like most craftsmen I know of a lot of tools.
 The secret is to not use a screwdriver to hammer a nail, but if you hammer the screwdriver you can carve wood.
 I maintain both my tools and my skills with them.
 - Very Interested in Accessability/a11y and wants to find a more formal way to support that.
 Extremly limited by lack of access to the tools due to their cost.